AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 ![Vpc](images/egress_vpc.png)

-## Conclusion
+## 7. Conclusion

+Certainly!
+Here's a refined and polished version of your paragraph:

-By bringing Aviatrix Secure Egress into play, our healthcare provider shored up their defenses, dropped the high costs, and eliminated the visibility black hole courtesy of the AWS NAT Gateway.
-Sensitive patient data is safe, and the provider’s reputation will be secured.
+By implementing Aviatrix Secure Egress, our healthcare provider strengthened their security posture, reduced costs, and eliminated the visibility gaps associated with AWS NAT Gateway.
+Patient data remains protected, and the provider’s reputation is safeguarded.
-Remember, Aviatrix Secure Egress is your go-to for a secure, cost-effective solution for managing internet-bound traffic.
-Need more help?
-Our support team’s got your back.
+Remember, Aviatrix Secure Egress is your trusted solution for secure and cost-effective management of internet-bound traffic.
+Need assistance?
+Our support team is here to help.